jiwei0921/MoLF/README.md

 3. We are working on it and will make it publicly available soon.
 + Dataset: DUTLF-FS
 1. DUTLF-FS is part of DUTLF dataset captured by Lytro camera, yet our dataset mainly rely on **focal stack** in light field for accurate salient object detection.
-2. A large scale light field saliency dataset(DUTLF-FS) with 1465 paired images containing focal stack and RGB images.
+2. A large scale light field saliency dataset(DUTLF-FS) with 1465 paired images contains focal stack and RGB images.
 In addition, the dataset download link is [here](https://pan.baidu.com/s/1hq135pTjbwuda0VMocOsxw) and the fetch code is  vecy.
 3. Three problematic images were deleted for better use in DUTLF-FS, and a detail description can be found in dataset download files.

 ### Results